ombulabs/blog/_posts/2019-06-3-4-contribute-open-source.markdown

 I had all these questions in my head before I submitted my first contribution to an open source project and it stopped me many times.

-So my suggestions is, start small, look for low hanging issues in a project you want to contribute, start looking at the issues and see if they have been solved previously and suggest a fix, by doing this you will start learning the code base and it will give you confidence to start tackling more complex issues.
+So my suggestion is: start small.
+Look for low hanging issues in a project you want to contribute to; start reviewing issues; and see if they have been solved in the past.
+Then you can suggest a fix.
+If you take it one small issue at a time, you will start learning the code base and it will give you the confidence you need to start tackling more complex issues.

 This is a set of steps that would help you get started in your open source journey: